aarjavjain2002/stor390-final/README.md

 # Contents
 - `STOR390 Final.RMD`: Scripts for recreating survival SVM methods (regression, ranking, and hybrid) and evaluating them across linear, additive, and RBF kernels.
-- `Evaluating Statistical and Ethical Implementations of Support Vector Machines for Survival Analysis with R.pdf`: A comprehensive document detailing results, analysis, and ethical considerations.
+- `Final Report.RMD` / `Evaluating Statistical and Ethical Implementations of Support Vector Machines for Survival Analysis with R.pdf`: A comprehensive document detailing results, analysis, and ethical considerations.

 # Highlights
 - Recreated and extended the analysis presented in the paper.